 An excellent stylist epitomizes all those traits and knows how to adapt to changing beauty trends.
 They aren't afraid to take on a challenge.

-Where the most talented hairstylists in Mount Pleasant help bring out the beauty in each of our clients.
+Where the most talented hairstylists near Mount Pleasant help bring out the beauty in each of our clients.
 We strive to provide each of our customers with the highest levels of customer service in the beauty industry.
 At Chroma, we offer a relaxing environment, skillful professionals, and a variety of products with environmentally safe and good-for-you ingredients.

 Our goal is to make your salon experience special, from the moment you walk in to the second you leave.
 With a variety of professional hair and beauty services to choose from, we're sure you will rediscover the "beauty of you" every time you visit our salon.

 The key to a great haircut and salon experience is to understand the services we offer, so you can choose the best selection for your needs.
 What do our salon services entail?
 Keep reading below to find out.

 Let's be honest: DIY hair kits can be tricky to get right.
 They can be complicated to apply and usually have hard-to-understand instructions.
 Half the time, the color you're left with looks nothing like it does on the front of the box.
 In a perfect world, you should be able to pop into Target, pick a boxed hair color, apply it at home, and emerge out of your bathroom with a new, beautiful hair color.
 For most people, this never happens.

 That's why people who want flawless color, professional application, and ease of convenience get their highlights at Chroma Hair Studio & Spa.